mauvaisetroupe/ckad-prepare-exam/04-application-environment-configuration-and-security/03-limite-and-quotas.md

 ## Add CPU and memory requirements and limits
 [//]: # (source 02 / Resource limits)

+>**Warning**
+>
+> A container CANNOT use more CPU resources than its limit
+>
+> A container CAN use more memory resources that its limit but POD will be terminated

 <pre>
 apiVersion: v1
 kind: Pod